Digital Methods to Quantify Sensor Output Uncertainty in Real Time

-Our method and insights are applicable to all sensors and devices that use conversion routines with calibration data, or something similar.
-These insights are particularly important for modern sensors, which use increasingly complex processes for measuring phenomena and involve more nonlinear elements~\cite{lenk2023neuromorphic, potyrailo2020extraordinary, nakata2018wearable} while also pushing the boundaries of power consumption and portability~\cite{maag2018survey}.
-Related work on sensor uncertainty characterization often lumps representation uncertainty together with other errors in a ``systematic errors'' category despite representation uncertainty being much easier to quantify~\cite{fraden2016handbook, ru2022mems}, as we show in this work.
+Our method and insights are applicable to sensors and devices that use conversion routines with calibration data, or other quantized pre-stored information.
+These insights are important for modern sensors, which use increasingly complex processes for measuring phenomena and involve more nonlinear elements~\cite{lenk2023neuromorphic, potyrailo2020extraordinary, nakata2018wearable} while also pushing the boundaries of power consumption and portability~\cite{maag2018survey}.
+Related work on sensor uncertainty characterization often lumps representation uncertainty together with other errors in a ``systematic errors'' category despite representation uncertainty being straightforward and worthwhile to quantify explicitly~\cite{fraden2016handbook, ru2022mems}, as this work shows.